Interstate 91: Vermont

 North of the interchange with I-89, I-91 continues toward St. Johnsbury and travels through Wilder and Norwich.
 It enters Orange County, passing through Thetford, Fairlee, Bradford, Newbury, and Wells River.
-It continues into the Caledonia County communities of Barnet and Waterford, before coming to its next major intersection in St. Johnsbury at the northern terminus of I-93, providing access to the White Mountains of New Hampshire and the Greater Boston area.
+It continues into the Caledonia County communities of Ryegate, Barnet and Waterford, before coming to its next major intersection in St. Johnsbury at the northern terminus of I-93, providing access to the White Mountains of New Hampshire and the Greater Boston area.
 Along this stretch of highway between White River Junction and St. Johnsbury, towns in Grafton County, New Hampshire, on the other side of the river can also be easily accessed.
 Just after exit 19, there are three exits for St. Johnsbury, including a major intersection with US 2.
 Along westbound US 2, the capital of Vermont, Montpelier, is eventually reached from I-91, although I-89 provides Montpelier with immediate Interstate access.

 I-91 continues northward, now following the Passumpsic River valley.
 It travels through Vermont's Northeast Kingdom region and the town of Lyndon.
 Two exits in Lyndon serve the village of Lyndonville and Lyndon State College.
 After exit 24, I-91 departs US 5, which it had been closely paralleling since the Massachusetts state line.
 I-91 follows the valley of Miller Run, and there are no convenient services until Barton at exit 25.

 The Interstate proceeds through Sheffield.
 Here, it reaches the highest point on the road, just north of milemarker 150 on Sheffield Heights, elevation 1856 ft.

 After leaving Sheffield Heights, it enters Orleans County and follows the Barton River valley north with exits in Barton, Orleans, and Derby.
 Exit 29 is the final US exit on I-91 just after milemarker 177 at Derby Line.
 Beyond the exit ramp, northbound motorists enter Canada Customs at Stanstead, Quebec, and continue into Canada on Quebec Autoroute 55 through the Eastern Townships.

 As with Connecticut and Massachusetts, US 5 closely parallels I-91 for their entire lengths in Vermont.
 While paralleling I-91 in Vermont, US 5 is never concurrent with the freeway but remains its own two-lane road, except for a portion in White River Junction where it is a four-lane divided surface arterial.

 Traffic and the population of each successive town tend to diminish as the road proceeds northward.
-The average daily traffic count for 2015 in Vermont were—St. Johnsbury (34,000), Lyndon (17,900), Barton (13,500), and Derby (Canadian border) (10,300).
+The average daily traffic count for 2015 in Vermont were—St. Johnsbury (34,000), Lyndon (17,900), Barton (13,500), and Derby (Canada–United States border) (10,300).